mathworks/MATLAB-language-server/README.md

 Release date: 2025-09-04

 Fixed:
-* Resolves an issue where newly saved document contents are ignored during execution
+* Resolves issue where newly saved document contents are ignored during execution

 Added:
 * Support for highlighting all references to a selected function, variable, class, or class property